PRESIDENT Suzanne Deisher, MPS, ATR-BC, LCAT

 Programming Co- Chair, Traci Bitondo, LPC, ATR-BC, NCC, DRCC

 Traci Bitondo is a Licensed Professional Counselor, Board Certified Art Therapist, Nationally Certified Counselor and a Certified New Jersey Disaster Response Crisis Counselor.
-Currently, Traci owns a counseling and art therapy practice in Rockaway and facilitates an art therapy group for the visually impaired in Denville.
+Currently, Traci owns a counseling and art therapy practice in Rockaway and facilitates an art therapy group for the individuals with vision loss in Denville.
 Formerly, she has worked as an Art Therapist at a state-run psychiatric hospital for ten years, as an Intensive In-Community Therapist, and as a psychotherapist at a counseling center.
 She enjoys presenting and developing workshops.
 She has presented several times at Caldwell University and co-facilitates a study prep workshop for the board exam.
 She is thrilled to be serving the NJATA board and being a part of a very exciting time for the profession.
 She looks forward to helping the community connect, learn, and thrive.

 Programming Co-Chair, Barbara Zelop, MA, LPC, ATR-BC